urbanopt/urbanopt.github.io/customization/example_post_processor.md

 Below are the steps for this process:

-- Clone the scenario-gem repository to your local machine.
+- Clone the urbanopt-reporting-gem repository to your local machine.
-- Open the [schema](https://github.com/urbanopt/urbanopt-scenario-gem/blob/master/lib/urbanopt/scenario/default_reports/schema/scenario_schema.json) file and append the new property `number_of_occupants` to the properties inside the `program` component.
+- Open the [schema](https://github.com/urbanopt/urbanopt-reporting-gem/blob/develop/lib/urbanopt/reporting/default_reports/schema/scenario_schema.json) file and append the new property `number_of_occupants` to the properties inside the `program` component.

 ```JSON
 {